 Commerson’s dolphins are small, chubby dolphins with cone-shaped heads and no beak.
 Their most obvious feature is their sharp black and white markings.
 The body (back and belly) is mainly white and the throat is white.
 Their heads, faces, flippers, dorsal fin and tail are black.
 Their flippers are small and paddle-shaped and their tail flukes have rounded tips.
 The dorsal fin is large and rounded; it looks like one of Mickey Mouse’s ears.

-Commerson’s dolphin babies are grey, black or brown; they change colour and develop vivid markings as they get older.
+Commerson’s dolphin babies are grey, black or brown; they change color and develop vivid markings as they get older.
 Juveniles are black and grey and adults are black and white.

 The largest Commerson’s dolphins are those living around the Kerguelen Islands and can grow up to 1.8 m (5 ft 11 in) long.
 The smaller South American Commerson’s dolphins grow to 1.46 m (4 ft 8 in).
 The Kerguelen population with up to 86kg compared with their South American cousins at 45kg.

 Commerson’s dolphins are generally found in shallow coastal waters in small groups of fewer than ten individuals but they can gather seasonally in groups of up to 100 for feeding and breeding.

 Commerson's dolphins are fast, active swimmers.
 They like to bow-ride and swim upside down, spinning underwater.
 They jump out of the water frequently and they are at home in shallow turbulent water, often surfing on breaking waves close to shore.

 Commerson’s are social dolphins and can often be seen swimming with other species such as Peale’s dolphins, Burmeister’s porpoise Chilean dolphins